Can you repay equity release early?

 How does equity release with a repayment option work?

-Early repayment is possible with some equity release schemes.
+Early repayment is possible with some equity release options.
 Typically, you’ll be allowed to repay between 10% or 12% of the original loan annually, or a percentage of the interest accrued.
 Payments are usually voluntary, meaning you won’t be forced to make repayments however acceptance may be based on affordability

-This simply means that in order to qualify for some of these schemes, you may need to prove you can make repayments.
+This simply means that in order to qualify for some of these options, you may need to prove you can make repayments.
 This is different to regular equity release schemes where the loan and interest are repaid after death, therefore affordability isn’t relevant.

 What is downsizing protection?